kya8/kya8.github.io/content/post/type-erasure/index.md

 ## Performance
 The performance cost mainly stems from dynamic allocation and function pointer redirections.

+## Ownership
+`std::function` has ownership over the contained callable.
+Since C++26, there is also `std::function_ref` which stores non-owning reference to the actual callable, to avoid additional allocation.

 # `std::any`
 As its name suggests, `std::any` is a *container*, that can wrap an object of any type.
-The type info is checked on access, so it can provide type safety, compared to `void*`.
+The type info is checked on access, so it provides type safety, compared to `void*`.

-Like other *containers*, `std::any` manages storage on its own.
+Besides that, `std::any` has clear owning semantics, while `void*` pointers have no inherent ownership.
 Since the size of the object can be arbitary, it generally requires dynamic allocation (so it's more expensive compared to `std::variant`).

 The implementation of `any_cast` requires no RTTI, since `std::any` does not need to know the exact type of the contained object, it only needs to check if the requested type matches the actual type when doing `any_cast`.
 This is typically achieved by storing a pointer to a static member function of a class template that is instantiated by the stored type.
 Comparing types is thus equivalent to comparing pointers to templated functions.